LidiaKovac/learning-management-system-FE/README.md

 - Added classes and events endpoints

 ### Day 10 TO DO LIST:
-- [ ] Create model for Student_Class table (an empty model should do because it will create the columns itself: only declare in the init)
+- Created model for Student_Class table (an empty model should do because it will create the columns itself: only declare in the init)
-- [ ] Make sure the table is populating
+ - Found a way to create many to many relationships.
 - [ ] Add events on the frontend